scipy/scipy/doc/source/building/windows.rst

    gcc
    git

-Each of these commands should give errors as we have not provided any arguments to them.
-However an error also implies that they are accessible on the path which is what we wanted to test.
-If any of these commands fail, you're not ready to build.
+Each of these commands should fail as we have not provided any arguments to them.
+However a failure also implies that they are accessible on the path which is what we wanted to test.
+In turn, if an error about the command being not found is returned then installation of the packages didn't complete succesfully.
+If any of these are missing, you're not ready to build.
 Go back and make sure that MSYS2 is installed correctly and has the required packages enabled.

 Now time to clone the OpenBLAS repository somewhere convenient.

 .. code:: shell